The Four Moves Of Being Heard

 THEN, the narrative or subjective story of your point of view.

-B. After the listener reflects back a summary of what they head the speaker say, the speaker has the following response options:
+B. After the listener reflects a summary of what they heard the speaker say, the speaker has the following response options:

 Move 1.
 I feel understood.
-You got it. etc.
+I just wanted to let you know that you got it. etc.

 Move 2.
 Tune it up